ishan1225/resume/resume.md

 *	**Software Engineer, Synamedia**
 	Mar.
 2020 -- Current

-	- Contributed to a C/C++ application
+	- Contributed to a C++ application for digital content distribution
 	- Automated the process of creating embedded device images based on Yocto Linux
 	- Used Python and Bash to automate certificate provisioning and manufacturing processes
 	- Utilized linters and vulnerability scanning tools to monitor and maintain code quality